kimtonyhyun/analysis/docs/multiday.md

 ![Match conflict](md_match-conflict.PNG)

 This scenario can arise when cells A and D are located very close to one another on Day 1.
+For each pair of days, matches are bidrectional and unique (i.e. if Day 1 / Cell A matches to Day 2 / Cell B, then Day 1 / Cell D _cannot_ match to Day 2 / Cell B).
+However, when more three or more `DaySummary`s are involved, it is possible that more than one cell from a given day match to the same set of cross-day cells.
 (See [here](https://github.com/schnitzer-lab/analysis/pull/142) for a real example.)
-For each pair of days, cell alignment matches are unique (i.e. if Day 1 / Cell A matches to Day 2 / Cell B, then Day 1 / Cell D _cannot_ match to Day 2 / Cell B).
-However, when more three or more `DaySummary`s are involved, it is possible that more than one cell from a given day match to the same set of cross-day cells.

-The `MultiDay` constructor, as it is computing cross-day cellular alignments, is able to detect such match conflicts.
+The `MultiDay` constructor, as it is computing multi-day cell alignment, is able to detect such match conflicts.
 Cells involved in match conflicts are then removed from further analysis.

 #### Basic usage of the `MultiDay` object